INTERNATIONELLA ENGELSKA SKOLAN

 Österåker

-Internationella Engelska Skolan Österåker will open its doors to students in August 2024.
-It will be a bilingual school that gives every student the possibility to meet high academic expectations and aspirations and to navigate an international environment, whatever their background.
+Internationella Engelska Skolan Österåker is a bilingual school that gives every student the possibility to meet high academic expectations and aspirations and to navigate an international environment, whatever their background.

 Join Our School Digital Tour